-Mars conjunct Pluto.
-There is something very tragic about this conjunction.
-It doesn’t mean that all these people are doomed, but they do seem to have a melodramatic aura about them.
+There is something very tragic about Mars conjunct Pluto.
+It doesn’t mean that all these people are doomed, rather that they have a melodramatic aura about them.
 Some will channel the pain and passion into their creations.
 In the case of the musicians here, it makes for sincere, heart-felt music and a searing emotional delivery of their songs.
 This aspect is rare amongst the famous, so I would think it takes quite an exceptional person to use this explosive conjunction in such a way that it does not self-destruct.
 Mars conjunct Pluto seems to be the proverbial phoenix from the flames.
 If they learn to channel this wild energy well, then they can survive anything.
 This combination is also a dare-devil.
 It is fearless to the point it may indeed have some kind of a death wish.
 They enjoy the adrenalin rush of dangerous sports.
 Sexually, this is a red-hot as you can get, they like the taboo and the thrill of chasing the forbidden fruit.
 The harder-to-get the lover plays the better, for Mars conjunct Pluto likes a challenge.

 Mars Conjunct Pluto Celebrities